Key events in Aboriginal and Torres Strait Islander history 1967–2005

 1967: Referendum: Administration of Aboriginal affairs becomes the responsibility of the federal government.

-1967: Liberal Prime Minister Harold Holt creates two bodies in the Department of Prime Minister: the Council for Aboriginal Affairs (CAA), an advisory body, and the Office of Aboriginal Affairs (OAA), whose role is to implement policy and administer legislation.
+1967: Liberal Prime Minister Harold Holt creates 2 bodies in the Department of Prime Minister: the Council for Aboriginal Affairs (CAA), an advisory body, and the Office of Aboriginal Affairs (OAA), whose role is to implement policy and administer legislation.

 1971: Land rights activists set up the Aboriginal Tent Embassy opposite Parliament House in Canberra.
 More on the Aboriginal Tent Embassy

 1973: Labor Prime Minister Gough Whitlam establishes the National Aboriginal Consultative Committee as an advisory body to the Minister for Aboriginal Affairs.
-The Committee is an elected assembly of 40 Aboriginal and Torres Strait Islander people and effectively replaces the Council for Aboriginal Affairs.
+The committee is an elected assembly of 40 Aboriginal and Torres Strait Islander people and effectively replaces the Council for Aboriginal Affairs.

 1973: The Department of Aboriginal Affairs is created as the agency with responsibility for Aboriginal affairs policy, administration and programs, replacing the Office of Aboriginal Affairs.